Ritwik-28/valeo-project/README.md

 - Links to app stores are placeholder URLs
 - Designed to showcase UX/UI flows

-## 🤝 Contributing

-This is a prototype project.
-For production implementation, consider:
-- Adding proper authentication
-- Integrating with a backend API
-- Implementing real payment processing
-- Adding analytics tracking
-- Setting up error monitoring
-- Implementing proper testing

 ## 📄 License

 This prototype is for demonstration purposes only.

----

-Built with ❤️ using Next.js, Tailwind CSS, and modern web technologies.